 To find out more about how they work, click here and for a list of UMOS, click here.

-For more information about short-term mobility, click here.
+For more information about short-term programs, click here.

 For a list of short-term mobility programmes currently being coordinated by our office for July 2017, please click here